About BAKE

 BAKE Activities

-We Carries out several core activities in various areas
+We carry out several core activities across various areas

 Digital Training

-As part of our mandate, we train bloggers.
-We train new bloggers on how to blog and we have refresher workshops for older experienced bloggers that help them to blog better.
-We also train outsiders on social media and blogging.
+As part of our mandate, we train bloggers — from new bloggers on how to start, to refresher workshops for experienced creators.
+We also train on social media and blogging for outside organisations.

-We have carried out over 30 trainings with bloggers in Nairobi in different areas ranging from the basics of blogging, advanced blogging, use of social media tools, how to make money online, law and the internet as well as online security.
-We have had introductory trainings in Nyeri, Kisumu, Bungoma, Makueni, Nakuru, Mombasa, Machakos and Kiambu counties.
-We have also had trainings and talks in Daystar University, Dedan Kimathi University of Technology, JKUAT, St Paul’s University, Multi Media, USIU, Egerton, Nairobits and KIMC.
+We have carried out over 30 trainings in Nairobi covering basics of blogging, advanced blogging, social media tools, monetisation, law and the internet, and online security.
+We have also held introductory trainings in Nyeri, Kisumu, Bungoma, Makueni, Nakuru, Mombasa, Machakos, and Kiambu counties.

-We also plan to cover other counties such as Kilifi, Eldoret, Embu, Baringo, Kakamega among others.
-All these trainings are aimed at encouraging youth to create content in their different areas of interest and enable them to be able to make a living through their blogs.
+We plan to expand to Kilifi, Eldoret, Embu, Baringo, Kakamega and more — all aimed at enabling youth to create content and build a livelihood through their blogs.

 BAKE Chapters

-To improve representation outside of Nairobi and in tertiary institutions, BAKE decided to set up regional chapters in Kenya as well as in various institutions of higher learning.
+To improve representation outside Nairobi and within tertiary institutions, BAKE has set up regional chapters across Kenya as well as in universities.

-The BAKE chapters are formed in conjunction with the BAKE national office and local bloggers in the respective regions.
-The chapters operate independently but with supervision from the National office.
+Chapters are formed in conjunction with the BAKE national office and local bloggers in each region.
+They operate independently but with supervision from the national office.

-We already have one regional chapter which is Kisumu and two University chapters in Daystar University and Dedan Kimathi University of Technology (DeKUT).
+We currently have the Kisumu regional chapter and two university chapters — Daystar University and Dedan Kimathi University of Technology (DeKUT).

 BAKE Awards

-We have successfully held the awards for 6 years running since 2012.
-The inaugural BAKE Awards had 14 categories.
-The categories have increased every year and the 6th edition which was the held in May 2017 had 23 categories of blogs to award.
-Voting for the blogs is done on the BAKE Awards site.
+We have successfully held the awards for over six years since 2012.
+The inaugural edition had 14 categories; by the 6th edition in 2017 this had grown to 23.
+Voting takes place on the BAKE Awards site.

 iFreedoms

-iFreedoms Kenya, is a program that promotes human rights and media rights online in Kenya.
-It does so through documentation of important occurrences (threats, events, legislation, important cases) online and on our annual report, public interest litigation, policy intervention, advocacy and training.
+iFreedoms Kenya promotes human rights and media rights online through documentation of threats, events, legislation, and important cases — as well as public interest litigation, policy intervention, advocacy, and training.

-iFreedoms Kenya amplifies the voices of citizen journalists on freedom of expression and engagement, utilize art and culture to promote internet rights (artivism) and continue to document threats to access, privacy and security online in East Africa. ifree.co.ke
+The programme amplifies citizen journalists on freedom of expression, uses art and culture to promote internet rights (artivism), and documents threats to access, privacy, and security across East Africa. ifree.co.ke

 Kenya Monitor

-Kenya Monitor is a citizen journalism website whose main aim is to report on important stories from all the counties in Kenya through use of bloggers and other online content creators.
+Kenya Monitor is a citizen journalism platform reporting on important stories from all counties in Kenya through bloggers and online content creators.

-Kenya Monitor is accepting stories, images, audio and video footage from the public which will then be verified and edited by a team of editors and then published. monitor.co.ke
+Kenya Monitor accepts stories, images, audio, and video from the public, which are verified and edited before publishing. monitor.co.ke